twilio/OpenVBX/UPGRADE.markdown

 ## Rollback

 Should something go wrong you can roll back your install by reverting the folder names on your OpenVBX install and restoring the database from your backup.
-If this does happen then please open a ticket on [http://getsatisfaction.com/openvbx](http://getsatisfaction.com/openvbx).
+If this does happen then please open a ticket on (the Forums)[http://getsatisfaction.com/openvbx].

 Be sure to include: